-Awarded in December 2018, the charity's first funded research project at the University of Westminster's Research Centre for Optimal Health, London, UK continued to make good progress, despite restricted laboratory access due to the Covid-19 pandemic.
-The two-year research project is investigating how living organisms use light to communicate, detect and adapt to their environment (grant award of £351,332).
-The research team provided regular reports and presentations during the year that demonstrated good progress with the project, which is due to end in July 2021.
+Research Centre for Optimal Health, University of Westminster, London, UK: The charity's first funded research project at the Research Centre for Optimal Health ended in July 2021.
+The two-year research project investigated how living organisms use light to communicate, detect and adapt to their environment (grant award of £351,332).
+The research team provided a full final report and a manuscript of the study is in preparation.
+Since July 2021 the team have continued to undertake experiments and collaborate closely with the charity's funded team at the Central Laser Facility, Harwell.